Photos and Family of Dr. William J. McCormick

 Home

-“He returned to general practice 1922 at 16 Gothic Ave.
-Toronto and did research and wrote medical papers on vitamin research until 1964 when he retired to 87 Old Mill Drive, Toronto.
+“He did research and wrote medical papers on vitamin therapeutics until 1964, when he retired and lived at 87 Old Mill Drive, Toronto.

 “For his research he was made a member of the American Academy of Applied Nutrition.
 Dr. McCormick died in 1968.”